pythonarcade/arcade/doc/example_code/example_summaries.rst

 Source: :ref:`gui_flat_button_styled`

-This code demonstrates how to style and display customized flat buttons using the Arcade GUI module.
-It defines different styles for normal, hover, press, and disabled states of a button.
-The buttons are then created and added to a vertical layout to align them.
-The code also includes event handling to enable and disable the UIManager for user interaction.
+This example code explains how to style and customize UI elements, specifically UIButton, in the Arcade library.
+It demonstrates how to define different visual styles for a button such as setting font size, font color, background color, border color, and width for normal, hover, press, and disabled states of the button.
+By customizing the styles, developers can create visually appealing and interactive user interfaces in their Arcade applications.

 gui_ok_messagebox.py
 --------------------